microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 | CenterPoint | Gets the center point for the zoom factor change.
 | CorrelationId | Gets the correlation ID associated with the animated zoom factor change, previously returned by ZoomTo or ZoomBy.<br/>Used by the ZoomAnimationStarting event which is raised when a ZoomTo or ZoomBy call triggers an animation.
 Allows customization of that animation.

-## Correlation ID

-Each programmatic zoom change is associated with a particular correlation ID number.
-That number is provided when requesting a view change with ZoomTo, ZoomBy and AddZoomVelocity, as a return value.

-That same number is then exposed in subsequent events like ZoomAnimationStarting and ZoomCompleted.
-This allows to match events with their triggering method call.

 ## ScrollingZoomCompletedEventArgs class